Spain to further ease restrictions, won't rush on border opening

 “I think it’s a bit risky and if there’s another outbreak I don’t know if we will have enough resources,” dental hygienist Noemi Seco told Reuters.
 “I know lots of people who work in hospitals and we’re stretched very thin.”

-Reporting by Belén Carreño, Guillermo Rodriguez, Inti Landauro, Clara-Laeila Laudette; Writing by Nathan Allen; Editing by Andrei Khalip and Nick Macfie
+Reporting by Belén Carreño, Guillermo Rodriguez, Inti Landauro, Clara-Laeila Laudette; Writing by Nathan Allen; Editing by Andrei Khalip